sureshvenkatesan/jas_helm_install/install_jfrog_from_platform_chart/readme.md

 ## Deploying Artifactory via Helm using jfrog/jfrog-platform chart
 Note:
 - All products include Distribution will be in the same namespace.
--  It is not recommended to use different databases for different charts.
-The JFrog platform chart is designed to work with a single database only.
-To install an external PostgreSQL database, you can use the Bitnami PostgreSQL chart.
-Then, deploy Artifactory and Distribution using their respective charts instead of the JFrog platform chart.
+-  It is not recommended to use different database types and database servers for different charts.
+The JFrog platform chart is designed to work with a single database server only.
+- To install an external PostgreSQL database , you can use the Bitnami PostgreSQL chart.
+- If you want to use seperate database servers for Artifactory and Distribution , deploy Artifactory and Distribution using their respective charts instead of the JFrog platform chart.

 To clarify, the JFrog Platform chart supports one of two options:
 1. All JFrog products work with the bundled PostgreSQL (`postgresql.enabled: true`), or